Description

 Tried: Use apktool instead of jadx to decompile the APK.

-apktool decodes resources and produces smali bytecode, not Java source.
-Smali is a low-level Dalvik assembly that is far harder to read than Java, and grep-for-credentials workflows are much more painful. jadx produces Java directly, which is what you want for quick static analysis of string constants and control flow.
+apktool decodes resources and produces smali, not Java.
+Smali is low-level Dalvik assembly and far harder to read, which makes grepping for credentials painful. jadx produces Java directly, which is what you want for quick analysis of string constants and control flow.

 Learn more